 Role Attend Site Visit Ex-Officio

-Current Vice President of Alliance X
+Vice President of Education and Engagement x

-Current Program Chair Х

-Current Past Conference Chair Х

-Current VP of Product Х

 HEUG President Х

-Vice President of Finance & Treasurer Х
+Vice President of Finance & Х

+Treasurer

 Executive Director Х

 Director of Events & Meetings (Meeting Planner Partner) X

-\ \If unable to attend, that member will delegate a designee with board approval
+If unable to attend, that member will delegate a designee with board approval

 This Future Site Selection Team works with service providers and will attempt to ensure that venues are contracted at least 4 years in the future.
 They should assess if it is advantageous to the HEUG to enter into multi-year contracts as well as the potential for gaining contract advantage by considering established, 'rotating' venues.
 The team will perform onsite visits to future venues as needed.
+The future site selection team will compile information and recommendation for board approval.